cscannell-inacloud/Microsoft-Teams-Docs/teams/submission.md

 Failures will be explained and have appropriate policy violation references.
 All failures must be addressed before resubmission.
 For resubmission, please follow the above process.
 Do not change version number, but do change the date in the file name.

 >**Note** If you make changes to an approved Teams app, specifically as it relates to core functionality or the Manifest, it must go through the approval process again.
 For all other changes to your service, for example addressing issues or adding new features, resubmission is not required.

+## Tips for rapid approval

+* Make sure you include detailed testing notes and a valid working test account with appropriate prepopulated data.
+* If your product requires an account on your or another service, list that in the description.
+* If your product requires additional purchases to properly function, list that in the description.
+* For your Tab config, make sure you provide About links and proper guidance - this page will be the first thing the user sees, so make sure a new user understands what to do.
+* Check your manifest for completeness and accuracy.
+Then check it again.
+* Follow the file naming conventions and package contents from above.
+* Make sure your Bot provides appropriate responses when @mentioned in a channel as well as in 1:1 convesations.